Six Common Symptoms Experienced After An Austin, TX, Car Accident

 You’ll also have to mitigate your injuries after an accident.
 In other words, get medical help as soon as you notice something might be wrong.
 Delaying care can adversely affect your ability to get the money you’d otherwise deserve.

-If you need more help, speak with an Austin personal injury lawyer at Lorenz & Lorenz, LLP today.
+If you need more help, speak with an Austin personal injury lawyer at Lorenz & Lorenz, PLLC today.
 We offer a free consultation for your convenience.